 Bushido means “the way of the warrior” and was influenced from Shinto, Zen Buddhism and Confucianism.
 The goal of Bushido was to create a balance for the samurai between the violent nature of their vocation and serenity.
-From their beginnings which predates the 8th century, Bushido was originally an understanding that the Samurai were brought up with.
-It eventually evolved into a written code much later.
+From their beginnings which predates the 8th century, Bushido was originally an understanding with which the Samurai were brought up.
+It eventually evolved into a written code.
 It was in the Tokugawa period (1600-1868) that it was formalized into law.

-True mastery of Karate is only attained when the mind, body and spirt work in harmony.
-The 7 virtues of the Bushido Code practiced by the Samurai is a guide for us to attain harmony in our daily lives.
-At Ronin Kai Karate we believe that each student should develop their skills and moral character through proper training and adherence to the 7 virtues.
-During each class we practice proper etiquette and dedicate time to discuss philosophy and the meaning of these principles.
-The practice of these virtues allows one’s mind to be clear and focus with greater intensity.
-We hold these virtues in the highest regard make them a priority for everyone in the federation.
+True mastery of Karate is only attained when the mind, body and spirit work in harmony.
+The seven virtues of the Bushido Code practiced by the Samurai is a guide for us in order to attain harmony in our daily lives.
+At Ronin Kai Karate, we believe that each student should develop their skills and moral character through proper training and adherence to the seven virtues.
+During each class, we practice proper etiquette and dedicate time to discussing philosophy and the meaning of these principles.
+The practice of these virtues allows one’s mind to be clear and for one to focus with greater intensity.
+We hold these virtues in the highest regard and make them a priority for everyone in the federation.

 start your training today

-In 1923 the Karate Master Gichin Funakoshi formally introduced Okinawa karate to Japan.
+In 1923, the Karate Master Gichin Funakoshi formally introduced Okinawa Karate to Japan.
 He is believed to be the first person to teach Karate publicly in a dojo (training hall).
 His style was given the name Shotokan, (from his pen name Shoto) and he attracted numerous students.
 One of his top students was a young man named Mas Oyama who at the age of 20 had achieved a Black Belt Fourth Dan.
-After many years of training Oyama felt that Karate was missing certain essential elements of effectiveness and to find the answer he retreated to the mountains in isolation.
-He dedicated himself to daily meditation and vigorous training for 18 months.
-With his skills greatly refined he returned to society and held public demonstrations to prove his Karate effectiveness.
-He could be seen breaking stones, tiles, boards, and even fighting bulls.
-Due to much interest by the public in his skill he opened his own dojo and named his new style Kyokushinkai (way of ultimate truth).
+After many years of training, Oyama felt that Karate was missing essential elements of effectiveness and to find the answer, he retreated to the mountains in isolation.
+He dedicated himself to daily meditation and vigorous training for eighteen months.
+With his skills greatly refined, he returned to society and held public demonstrations to prove his Karate effectiveness.
+He could be seen breaking stones, tiles, boards, and was even seen fighting bulls.
+Due to much public interest in his skill, he opened his own dojo and named his new style Kyokushinkai (‘way of ultimate truth’).
 The style incorporates full contact blows to the body and is often referred to as knockdown karate.

-After his unfortunate death in 1993 his students John Goff, Bhinda Rajwans, Gary Thompson, and Kulwant Rajwans had decided to continue the advancement of the style further and chose to branch out on their own.
+After his unfortunate death in 1993, his students John Goff, Bhinda Rajwans, Gary Thompson, and Kulwant Rajwans decided to continue the advancement of the style and branch out on their own.

 start your training today